Benedict Joseph Fenwick

 Born in Maryland, Fenwick entered the Society of Jesus and began his ministry in New York City in 1809 as the co-pastor of St. Peter's Church.
 He then became pastor of the original St. Patrick's Cathedral and later the vicar general and diocesan administrator of the Diocese of New York.
 In 1817, Fenwick became the president of Georgetown College, remaining just several months before he was tasked with resolving a longstanding schism at St. Mary's Church in Charleston, South Carolina.
 He remained in the city as vicar general for the Archdiocese of Baltimore until 1822, when he returned to Georgetown as acting president.

-Fenwick became the Bishop of Boston in 1825, during a period of rapid growth of the city's Catholic population due to massive Irish immigration.
+Fenwick became the bishop of Boston in 1825, during a period of rapid growth of the city's Catholic population due to massive Irish immigration.
 At the same time, Catholics faced intense nativism and anti-Catholicism, culminating in the burning of the Ursuline Convent in 1834, threats against Fenwick's life, and the formation of the Montgomery Guards.
 Fenwick also addressed parochial conflict, ultimately placing a Boston church under interdict.
 He established churches, schools, charitable institutions, and newspapers throughout the diocese, which encompassed all of New England.
 Among these were The Pilot newspaper and the College of the Holy Cross.

 Early life

-Benedict Joseph Fenwick was born on September 3, 1782, at Beaverdam Manor in Leonardtown, Maryland, to George Fenwick II, a planter and surveyor, and Margaret Fenwick née Medley.
-His paternal ancestors hailed from Northumberland in North East England.
+Benedict Joseph Fenwick was born on September 3, 1782, at Beaverdam Manor in Leonardtown, Maryland, to George Fenwick II, a planter and surveyor, and Margaret Fenwick, née Medley.
+His paternal ancestors immigrated to the American colonies from Northumberland in North East England.
 Benedict's great-great-great-grandfather, Cuthbert Fenwick, emigrated to America in the 1633 expedition of the Ark and the Dove, and was one of the original Catholic settlers of the British Province of Maryland.
-Benedict's older brother was Enoch Fenwick, who would also become a prominent Jesuit, and his cousin was Edward Fenwick, who would become a Dominican and Bishop of Cincinnati.
+Benedict's elder brother was Enoch Fenwick, who would also become a prominent Jesuit, and his cousin was Edward Fenwick, who would become a Dominican and bishop of Cincinnati.